Organize Ballerina code

 Import a module from the same package

 You can access any public symbol from another module of the package by importing the particular module using an import declaration.
-The import declaration syntax is as follows.

-import module-name [as import-prefix];
+import module_name [as import_prefix];

-- The
+- the

-has to be a valid Ballerina identifier and theimport-prefix
+has to be a valid Ballerina identifier and theimport_prefix

-is used to refer to public symbols in the declared module. - The
+is used to refer to public symbols in the declared module. - the

 is optional.
 If it is not available, the last part of the module name can be used.